 Where: Persia and Judea

-Greatest Works: the Pillars of Cloud and Fire, Isaiah 52
+Greatest Works (in Exodus and more): the Pillars of Cloud and Fire, a second version of the plagues, Isaiah 52

 Traits: joyous, elated, euphoric